k2052/developer.2052.me/source/partials/about.md

-At first, LISP seems like bullshit, it is full of parenthesis and it feels like going backwards; you think: _why we are at it why don't we add back semicolons and brackets and hey we could explicitly declare our vars with a keyword to_.
+At first, LISP seems like bullshit, it is full of parenthesis and it feels like going backwards; you think: _why we are at it why don't we add back semicolons and brackets and hey we could explicitly declare our vars with a keyword to.
 I traded unnecessary characters for significant whitespace a long time ago, move on LISPers, there are modern languages out here now.
-You can get all the power of LISP without parenthesis, so why bother with such an ugliness.
+You can get all the power of LISP without parenthesis so why bother with such ugliness if you don't have to

-I cant remember if one day I just got bored or if I built a parser but for some reason or another I ended up playing with LISP.
+I cant remember if one day I just got bored or if I built an AST but for some reason or another I ended up playing with LISP.
 See, you don't realize what you can do with LISP until you know what it is.
 When you code with LISP it is like building a language for your data.
 You code starts to speak to you and gradually it shows you its whole world.

 Coding in LISP is a deeper connection to your code.
 It is abstraction but it doesn't feel like abstraction it feels like another language, like you are